ArdenJ/gql-auth-api/README.md

   - GQL API endpoint
 - 🚀  Apollo Client v3
 - 🤤  Codegen ✅
+  - Type safety based on gql schema
 - ✅  Postgres ✅
-  - Database
+  - over kill database
 - 🐳  Docker ✅
   - Container for database
 - 🔺  Prisma ✅
   - (somewhere between an ORM and query builder) for interacting with the database
 - ❌  XState
+  - Manage client side state and prevent too many failed requests being made to the server
-- 🔐  JWT
+- 🔐  JWT ✅
+  - Authenticating requests made to api
-- 🤐  BCrypt
+- 🤐  BCrypt ✅
   - Using BCryptjs rather than installing a billion other dependencies